-- confident manner in public interaction is also a highly sought attribute, as there will be the opportunity to meet with and present to organisations including government, law enforcement and AOD professionals.
+- confident manner in public interaction is also a highly sought attribute, as there will be the opportunity to meet with and present to organisations include government, law enforcement and AOD professionals.

 - degree of understanding outward face of NA, eg social media, press, radio and television, as well as a knowledge of Office 365 and teams.
 Ability to navigate the website for purpose of updates and uploading of PR material.

-- is responsible for the monitoring and responding to the email@example.com email account.
+- is responsible for the monitoring and responding to the info@firstname.lastname@example.org email account.

 - is responsible for the organisation of PR Subcommittee meetings between and during the ARSC.